CALL US TODAY!

 • Death

 Yes, you can sue for compartment syndrome if the injury was directly caused by someone else’s negligence.
-For example, if you suffered this type of injury during a slip and fall accident or a car accident, you may be able to recover financial compensation through a personal injury lawsuit.
+For example, if you suffered this type of injury during a slip and fall accident or a car accident, you may be able to recover financial compensation through a personal injury lawsuit or slip and fall lawsuit in New York.

 If this applies to you, contact an Albany slip and fall accident lawyer.